 We have been asked by the Secretaries of State for Education and Employment and Trade and Industry to develop a national strategy to meet the skill needs of the Information Technology, Communications and Electronics and (ITCE) sector.
 This work forms part of the remit of the National Skills Task Force in helping to develop a National Skills Agenda and the work of the Information Age Partnership in preparing for the Information Age.

-This report offers a snapshot of the Group’s developing work programme and identifies a number of areas that it is addressing as a priority.(TECs, NTOs, employer organisations, professional bodies, HE institutian
+2. This report offers a snapshot of the Group’s developing work programme and identifies a number of areas that it is addressing as a priority.
+We would like to give partner organisations (TECs, NTOs, employer organisations, professional bodies, HE institutions) an opportunity to comment in time for any feedback to be taken into account in the production of our final report.
+(Details of where to send comments are provided at the end of this report.)

 Summary